teamniteo/handbook/4_Marketing-Support/support.md

 5. Make sure you read the ticket history with that person before replying.
 It might have information that’s relevant to the new ticket.

-6. Be nice to all who send an email even if they’re very rude (and some will be).
+6. Be nice to all who send an email even if they are not.
 Keep calm, reply with facts and thank them for any feedback.
 If they’re worried about their refund, cancellation or anything else, let them know we’ll do our best to fix things in their interest.

 7. The conversation can be informal and smilies are allowed when in context.